justinrassier/justinrassier-dot-com/apps/blog/src/content/2024-04-24-go-down-the-rabbit-hole.md

 It turns out that was a red herring, but that debugging led to me finding the real issue, a bug in ML Python code wasn't properly reporting its status back to our Go document processing service.
 Time to get my Python on.

 I'm a full stack developer at heart, but I've spent the last several years pretty much exclusively on the frontend.
 I think there is a lot of benefits to specializing in a slice of a tech stack if you have the luxury to do so.
-But there is something unbelievably rewarding to being able to follow the rabbit hole as deep as you need to go to solve a problem; such as tracing SQS queue messages in concurrent Go to find a Python bug all so you can show a simple progress bar in the browser.
+But there is something unbelievably rewarding to being able to go down the rabbit hole as deep as you need to go to solve a problem; such as tracing SQS queue messages in concurrent Go to find a Python bug all so you can show a simple progress bar in the browser.

 Man I love what I do.